reshnaz/ACADGILD_CSS_Session4_Assignment3/README.md

 Problem Statement

--Use @mixins in SASS which passes customer parameter to change the border-radius of three div box.

---Create a Partial SASS file which should contain custom variable to change the background -color of three div box.
-  Note- Use @import to use partial file in main.Scss file.

---Use @extends and @includes in your assignment .
+-Create a div and add an image inside a div box.

+--The image should change its border radius on hover

+--Use Transition + Transform on hover it should animate the div box with width of 500px and height 0f 400px.